csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

-Of the image-based LCPs, this is probably our favourite. `<img>` elements, as long as we don’t mess things up, are quick to be discovered by [the preload scanner](https://andydavies.me/blog/2013/10/22/how-the-browser-pre-loader-makes-pages-load-faster/), and as such, can be requested in parallel to preceding—even blocking—resources.
+Of the image-based LCPs, this is probably our favourite. `<img>` elements, as long as we don’t mess things up, are quick to be discovered by [the preload scanner](https://andydavies.me/blog/2013/10/22/how-the-browser-pre-loader-makes-pages-load-faster/), and as such, can be requested in parallel to preceding — even blocking — resources.

 #### `<picture>` and `<source />`